pjcalvo/full-ct-cycle/README.md

 `npm install`

 **Selenium** will be the webdriver to connect to the browser and execute UI tests:
-* *Recommended*: Uncomment this line `// services: ['selenium-standalone'],` on the `wdio.conf.js` file.
+* *Recommended*: Check this line `services: ['selenium-standalone'],` on the `wdio.conf.js` file.
 This will make selenium start for you seemlesly.
-* If you want to download and spin selenium on your own do `sh selenium.sh`.
-It is a small script that downloads and spins selenium.
+* If you want you can start selenium on your own and download the corresponding browserDrivers or use a remote selenium grid,

 ## Running the project
 I decided to split the frontend and backend in two separate projects to have a more real life context of isolation between these two.